MissTellie/https-github.com-Free-Cities-Free-Cities/artTools/README.md

 .
 This application reads all groups in `vector_source.svg`.
 Each group is stored in a separate file in the target directory `/src/art/vector/layers/`.
 The group ID sets the file name.
-Therefore, the group ID MUST NOT contain spaces or any other weird characters.
+Therefore, the group ID **must not** contain spaces or any other weird characters.

 Also consider:
 * A group with ID ending in _ is ignored.
 Use Layers ending in _ to keep overview.
 * A group with ID starting with "g" (Inkscape) or "XMLID" (Illustrator) is also ignored.
-* Existing files are overwritten WITHOUT enquiry.
+* Existing files are overwritten **without enquiry**.
 * The target directory is not emptied.
 If a file is no longer needed, you should remove it manually.
+* This procedure removes global definitions.
+This means, SVG filters are currently not supported.

 Available output formats are `svg` and `tw`.
 `svg` output exists for debug reasons.